qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-1.rst

 Getting started
 ===============

 The first step is to get a working qooxdoo application where we can start our development.
-You should already have the qooxdoo SDK and know how to use ``create-application.py``, so we just create an application called ``identica``.
+You should already have the qooxdoo SDK and know how to use ``create-application.py``, so we just create an application called ``tweets``.

 ::

-    create-application.py --name=identica
+    create-application.py --name=tweets

-After that, we should check if everything works as expected.
-Change the directory to identica and run ``./generate.py``.
+After that, we should check that everything works as expected.
+Change the directory to tweets and run ``./generate.py``.
 Now the skeleton application is ready to run and you can open the index file located in the ``source`` directory.
-After that, open the ``Application.js`` file located in ``source/class/identica/Application.js`` with your favorite editor and we are set up for development!
+After that, open the ``Application.js`` file located in ``source/class/tweets/Application.js`` with your favorite editor and we are set up for development!

 You should see the unchanged skeleton code of the application containing the creation of a button.
 We don't need that anymore so you can delete it including all the listener stuff.